alphajuliet/chordal/README.md

-# Chordal
+# Chordal API

-A music API based around chords.
+A musical API focusing on chords.

 **WORK IN PROGRESS**